The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends: Introduction

-We next improve the approximation to $1+\sqrt{3}+\epsilon \approx 2.73$, when the metric space $\calM$ is Euclidean, regardless of the dimension (we only require that each point can be stored in a machine word).
-Interestingly, no improved factor (below $3$) was previously known for sliding-window streams.
-These two results about diameter appear in \cref{sec:diameter}. \begin{restatable}{theorem}{ThmEuclideanGenExpiration} There is a deterministic expiration-streaming algorithm that stores $\mathcal{O}((1/\eps)\log \Delta)$ words and maintains a $(1+\sqrt{3}+\eps)$-approximation of the diameter in Euclidean space. \end{restatable}
+We further improve the approximation factor to $1+\sqrt{3}+\epsilon \approx 2.73$ when the metric space~$\calM$ is Euclidean, regardless of the dimension (we only require that each point can be stored in a machine word).
+Previously, an approximation factor below $3$ was not known for the Euclidean case, even in sliding-window streams. \begin{restatable}{theorem}{ThmEuclideanGenExpiration} There is a deterministic expiration-streaming algorithm that stores $\calO((1/\eps)\log \Delta)$ words and maintains a $(1+\sqrt{3}+\eps)$-approximation of the diameter in Euclidean space. \end{restatable}